US announces 'highest level' visit in decades to Taiwan

 It remains the leading arms supplier to the island but has historically been cautious in holding official contacts with it.

-That has changed dramatically under US President Donald Trump, who has started to embrace Taiwan more as a way to hit back at Beijing as the two superpowers increasingly clash.
+Relations between Taiwan and the United States have dramatically warmed under President Donald Trump, who has used the island as a way to hit back at Beijing as he clashes with China on a host of issues, including trade and the pandemic.

+Taiwan's success at stopping its own coronavirus outbreak -- and its emergence as one of Asia's most progressive democracies -- has also earned the island growing bipartisan support in Washington.

 The last cabinet-level trip to Taiwan was in 2014 when the then head of the Environmental Protection Agency visited.

-The most recent before that was a trip in 2000 by a transport secretary under US President Bill Clinton.
+The most recent before that was a trip in 2000 by a transport secretary under then US president Bill Clinton.